tmattran/ELK-Stack-Project-1/README.md

 ### Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-### What is the main advantage of automating configurations with Ansible?
+### The main advantage of automating configurations with Ansible?

 Ansible is a provisioner that is utilized to automatically deliver Infrastructure as Code (IAC), which drastically reduces the potential for human error and simplifies the process of configuring potentially thousands of machines identically all at once.